 Maithon Right Bank Thermal Power Station

-The Maithon Right Bank Thermal Power Station is a newly constructed 1050 megawatt (MW) project owned by Maithon Power Ltd.
+The Maithon Right Bank Thermal Power Station is a 1050-megawatt (MW) project owned by Maithon Power Ltd. in Jharkhand, India.

-The undated satellite photo below shows the power station in the town of Maithon, Dhanbad district, Jharkhand.
+The undated satellite photo below shows the power station in the town of Maithon, Dhanbad district.

 Maithon Power is a joint venture company by Damodar Valley Corporation (DVC) and Tata Power.
 (DVC also refers elsewhere on its website as the project being a 1000MW project).
 The project is on the right bank of the Barakar River in Dhanbad District of Jharkhand, India.